simonklee/godis/readme.md

         println("GET foo:", res.Elem.String())
     }

-Build the examples.
+Build and run the example.

-    $ make
+    $ make string; ./string

-Run the program with `$ ./string`.
-Output should look something like this.
+You should see the following printed in the terminal.

     GET foo: bar

-In case your redis server isn't running the output looks like this.
+In case your redis server isn't running, you'll get an error.

     Connection error 127.0.0.1:6379